 Oh well.
 Now we know, eh?

-To make a jar of fake Mod Podge you need 1 cup of glue and 1/3 cup of water.
+To make a jar of fake / homemade Mod Podge you need 1 cup of glue and 1/3 cup of water.
+These proportions are perfect – don’t mess with them.
+Other internet recipes for homemade Mod Podge abound but they are TOO WEAK.
+Beware!
 Shake really well and use as you would Mod Podge.
 To make it gloss add 2 table spoons of water based varnish or to make the sparkly add super fine glitter.

-I wanted to try making some decorated pegs.
+Recently I wanted to try making some decorated pegs.
 I made some Christmas pegs with ribbon and scrabble tiles in this way but found cutting the fabric and getting it to not fray really tricky.
-When I read on Sew Scrumptious’s lovely site that she used Mod Podge to make the fabric paper-like I gave it a crack with my fake Mod Podge.
-It really works.
+Using homemade Mod Podge on fabric turns it into a paper like substance and makes cutting out fabric a real breeze – perfect for a peg craft, thanks.

 Just give the little scraps of fabric a good soaking then leave them to dry as flat as you can.
 Then snip them up.
 It is truly ace and made making these pegs so easy.
 And if you are like me and keep every snippet of beautiful material than this is the PERFECT use!

-I used some navy polka dots and even a bit of lace, so simple and quick:
+I used some navy polka dots and even a bit of lace, so simple and quick (excuse the late-at-night in mid-winter photography!)

 What do you think?
 Are you a Mod Podge Die Hard?
 Or are you generally happy with the fake/ home made versions of things?

-Alternatively, find us on Facebook or Twitter or Pinterest!
+Instagram or our Facebook page or Twitter or Pinterest!

 Thanks for reading!